experientials/zishell/README.rst

 the pyboard.

-The editor which is used defaults to vi, but can be overridden using either the --editor command line option when rshell.py is invoked, or by using the RSHELL\_EDITOR, VISUAL or EDITOR environment variables (they are tried in the order listed).
+The editor which is used defaults to vi, but can be overridden using either the --editor command line option when zishell.py is invoked, or by using the ZISHELL\_EDITOR, VISUAL or EDITOR environment variables (they are tried in the order listed).

 filesize